-Since the massive influx of Euro-Americans began in 1850, the fish fauna and fisheries of the Sierra Nevada have changed dramatically (Moyle 1995).
-Historically, the Sacramento-San Joaquin Drainage, which includes most of the watersheds on the west side of the Sierra Nevada range, contained the richest native fish fauna with 22 taxa, including three anadromous fish - Chinook salmon, steelhead, and Pacific lamprey - that were an important source of food for Native Americans of the region (Moyle 1976; Lindstrom 1993; Moyle et al. 1997).
-The only native non-trout species found at high elevations on the west side of the Sierra is Sacramento sucker, which occurred naturally as high as 8,200 feet in the Kern River (Moyle et al. 1997).
+Since the massive influx of Euro-Americans began in 1850, the fish fauna and fisheries of the Sierra Nevada have changed dramatically (Moyle et al. 1995).
+Historically, the Sacramento-San Joaquin Drainage, which includes most of the watersheds on the west side of the Sierra Nevada, contained the richest native fish fauna with 22 taxa, including three anadromous fish - Chinook salmon, steelhead, and Pacific lamprey - that were an important source of food for Native Americans of the region (Moyle 1976; Lindstrom 1993; Moyle et al. 1997).
+The only native non-trout species found at high elevations on the west side of the Sierra is the Sacramento sucker, which occurred naturally at elevations as high as 8,200 feet in the Kern River (Moyle et al. 1997).
 Native foothill fish included both anadromous and resident salmonid species, lamprey, hitch, roach, hardhead, pikeminnow, dace, sucker, perch, and sculpin (Moyle et al. 1997).
-Based on the biological data available, streams in the Project Vicinity may serve as a transition zone that provides habitat suitable for both cold- and warm water fish species (Table 7.3.2-1).
+Anadromous sturgeon may also have occurred.
+Based on the biological data available, streams in the Project Vicinity may serve as a transition zone that provides habitat suitable for both coldand warm-water fish species (Table 7.3.2-1).